 Students, meanwhile, are involved in setting goals and in planning a roadmap to meet their goals.
 Children must also “demonstrate effective collaboration” through “group projects and learning experiences,” according to K-12 education website Edutopia.1

-With the adoption of personalized learning, The Academy will meet all students where they are on the academic spectrum — and ensure no one is left behind.
+With the adoption of personalized learning, the Diocese of Fall River Catholic schools will meet all students where they are on the academic spectrum — and ensure no one is left behind.